The answer to that question can make a difference in how you might prepare for one.

 If you are in the path of a major hurricane, your best bet is to get out of the area.
 If you can't get out in time and become trapped by downed power lines or trees, you can't count on help getting to you quickly.

-You should have a plan in place for evacuating yourself, your loved ones, your pets and everything that is important to you.
-You should also have a plan for recouping after losing your home to a hurricane.
+You should have a plan for evacuation and for recouping after losing your home to a hurricane.
 Sometimes that might mean relocating to a place that's less prone to serious storms, though no place is ever 100% immune to the harshness of Mother Nature.
-However, it's up to you and I've known guys who returned to New Orleans and rebuilt after Hurricane Katrina.
-Stay safe, pay attention to weather reports and stay out of the way of major hurricanes.